Winston-Salem White Collar Crime Lawyer

 EthicsWe uphold the highest ethical standards, fostering trust and confidence through honesty, transparency, and respect for the law.

-- Embezzlement: The theft or misuse of funds or assets by someone with power in an organization
+- Embezzlement: Theft or misuse of funds or assets by someone entrusted with organizational authority

-- Fraud: A broad term for deceptive practices used to obtain money or other assets, including bank, wire, and mail fraud
+- Fraud: Deceptive practices used to obtain money or assets, including bank, wire, mail, and healthcare fraud

-- Insider trading: Buying or selling stocks based on confidential information unavailable to the public
+- Insider trading: Buying or selling securities based on material non-public information

-- Bribery: Offering something of value in exchange for favorable treatment or to gain an unfair advantage
+- Bribery: Offering something of value in exchange for favorable treatment or an unfair advantage

 At Beechler Tomberlin, we are here to help you.
 Experience the difference of personalized care and expertise that sets us apart.
 Contact us today to get started.